This year is shaping up to be massive for upcoming smartwatches, with a huge array of new devices confirmed.

 The Xiaomi Mi Watch Color is set to cost $198 β but its wider release outside of China is still a mystery.

 The Oppo Watch is official, but the company has rolled back on a global release and its first smartwatch will only land in China β for now at least.
+However, in June 2020 it was spotted at the FCC, so we're predicting a global launch is imminent.

 And leaks were generally spot on.
 The Oppo Watch has a curved 326ppi AMOLED display, and ships in 1.6-inch and 1.9-inch sizes β that's roughly 41mm and 46mm.
 It's also waterproof to 50 metres and has an eSIM for LTE connectivity.